martinkubecka/OhMyDoS/README.md

 ---
 ## :triangular_ruler: Testing Environment Set Up

-- How To Install WordPress with LAMP ([link](https://github.com/martinkubecka/OhMyDoS/blob/main/guides/Wordpress_LAMP.md))
+- How To Install WordPress with LAMP ([link](https://github.com/martinkubecka/OhMyDoS/blob/master/guides/Wordpress_LAMP.md))
-- WordPress in a Docker container ([link](https://github.com/martinkubecka/OhMyDoS/blob/main/guides/Wordpress_Docker.md))
+- WordPress in a Docker container ([link](https://github.com/martinkubecka/OhMyDoS/blob/master/guides/Wordpress_Docker.md))

+---
+## :warning: Disclaimer

+  > This tool was developed solely for educational purposes only and the author of this tool is no way responsible for any misuse.